salvatorecampagna/CarND/term2/project3_particle_filter/README.md

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-./build.sh
+`./build.sh`
-./run.sh
+`./run.sh`

 At this point run the Term 2 Simulator, select "Project 3: Kidnapped Vehicle" and start the simulation hitting the 'Start' button.
-Once the simulation starts you should see a car moving around together with a circle representing the estimated car position and an arrow representing the estimated car heading provided by the Particle Filter.
+Once the simulation starts you should see a car moving around, together with a circle representing the estimated car position and an arrow representing the estimated car heading provided by the Particle Filter.
 Landmarks associated to measurements are also identified during the simulation.

 # Project structure and code

-The source code provided in main.cpp implements communication with the simulator.
+The source code provided in `main.cpp` implements communication with the simulator.

-Here is the main protcol used by main.cpp to communicate with the simulator.
+Here is the main protcol used by `main.cpp` to communicate with the simulator.

-INPUT: values provided by the simulator to the CC++ program
+INPUT: values provided by the simulator to the C++ program

 // sense noisy position data from the simulator